 Many people shy away from video production because they think they need to purchase equipment.
 It can cost tens of thousands of dollars to purchase the video and audio recording equipment needed for a professional video.
 However, it costs only a fraction of this to rent the gear.
 Renting gear makes sense: you can rent far more advanced equipment than you could afford to purchase.

-There’s also always the option of hiring a professional video production company, as they will already have an inventory of equipment and you won’t need to concern yourself with the purchasing or handling of expensive assets.
+There’s also always the option of hiring a production company, as they will already have an inventory of equipment and you won’t need to concern yourself with the purchasing or handling of expensive assets.

 6. Video Production is Easier When Animated